-The Fourteenth Congress on Crime Prevention and Criminal Justice will be held in Kyoto, Japan from 20 to 27 April 2020.
+The Fourteenth Congress on Crime Prevention and Criminal Justice will be held in Kyoto, Japan from the 7th to the 12th of March 2021.
 The venue of this Congress will be the Kyoto International Conference Center which has high speed internet access, concessions stands, information desks and the most up-to-date conference center equipment and facilities available.
 It is arguably one of the most beautiful conference facilities in the world.
 The staff is experienced in hosting international conferences.

 Most of the 193 Member States of the United Nations are expected to send their top justice officials to the Fourteenth Congress.
 In addition, distinguished criminal justice practitioners, together with experts from Institutes affiliated with the United Nations, along with their non-governmental (NGO) counterparts, academics and individual experts from the private sector will participate in specialized workshops and ancillary meetings.
 All aspects of crime prevention and criminal justice will be discussed, and participants will present both official governmental positions and current research results.

 All meetings must be compatible with the character, purposes and principles of the United Nations, in both content and presentation.
 Themes of the meetings should have a direct relationship or relevance to the goals or activities of, or promote issues of concern to the United Nations, especially the United Nations Office on Drugs and Crime.
 Meetings of a cultural nature may also be held if there is a clear relationship to such goals as peace, tolerance, and sustainable development.